friedrichweise/sonic-pi-sublime/README.md

 | macOS 10.13 | 3.0 | 3.0.1 | ✅ |

-## Features
+## Bugs
-Please use the Github Issues for Feature requests-
+Please use the Github Issues to report any kind of bugs or problems.

-* autocompletion
-* show logging information from server
-* visualize Live-Mode with green dot